geniousisme/ADB-Fall-2016/PA1/README.md

 ### f) Your Bing Search Account Key
     key: qvgP+C20TXdZWmcBz34xkB2Ud0hG34a8IFmr4OpsaPQ
 ### g) Any additional information that you consider significant
 We also try title enhancement for our case, but the result doesn't improve too much in the end, sometimes it makes the result even worse since there are some words that will make the result become weird.
 Take "taj mahel" as example.
-If we do the title enhancement, then the augumented words the algorithm will pick will be "video" & "streaming" since these two words are in the title of the relevant results.
+If we do the title enhancement, then the augmented words the algorithm will pick will be "video" & "streaming" since these two words are in the title of the relevant results.

 ### Reference:
 Stop Word List: http://xpo6.com/list-of-english-stop-words/ <br>
 Modern Information Retrieval: A Brief Overview http://www.cs.columbia.edu/~gravano/cs6111/Readings/singhal.pdf <br>
 Introduction to Information Retrieval, Ch 9: http://nlp.stanford.edu/IR-book/